Uintra/Uintra/README.md

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Note: Currently Uintra will not function properly out of the box as a Web application, if you wish guidance to use Uintra as a web application, please contact us.

 ## 1. Prerequisites
 Before installing Uintra you will have to make certain preparations.